davidsilvasmith/bitcoinbulls.net/_posts/2014-09-08-We-Convert-All-Dollars-to-Bitcoin.md

 * Insider information - such as my North America Bitcoin Conference insider info
 * Altcoin analysis - such as my Ethereum and Storj analyses
 * Analysis on the market outlook such as What I'm doing in this Down Market

-* The Bitcoin Bulls platform is provided by Marketfy and they are the ones who process the credit card transactions.
+The Bitcoin Bulls platform is provided by Benzinga and that platform processes the credit card transactions.